albertony/vss/shadowrun/README.md

 Clarifications:
 - Vshadow must be run with administrator privileges, so with UAC enabled you must start `vsshadow.exe` or the wrapper script using the "Run as administrator" option.
-- The path `c:\snapshot\` is a temporary symbolic link only accessible while exec.cmd is running, you will see it in Windows Explorer until the sync is completed.
+- The path `C:\Snapshot\` is a temporary symbolic link only accessible while exec.cmd is running, you will see it in Windows Explorer until the sync is completed.
 But the directory is read-only, because the `vshadow.exe` command included the command line argument `-nw` ("no writers").
-- The contents of `c:\snapshot\` that rclone sees, is a mirror image of `c:\`, meaning there will be a directory `c:\snapshot\Program Files` mirroring `c:\Program Files` etc. If this is confusing, read about improvements below.
+- The contents of `C:\Snapshot\` that rclone sees, is a mirror image of `C:\`, meaning there will be a directory `C:\Snapshot\Program Files` mirroring `C:\Program Files` etc. If this is confusing, read about improvements below.
 - Upon successful return vshadow will print message "Snapshot creation done.".
 This just means everything went well: It created the snapshot AND executed our script AND the snapshot was automatically deleted.